Benjamin P. Sachs

-Benjamin P. Sachs is a physician with health care management experience at the Harvard Medical School hospitals and the Tulane University Medical Center.
+Benjamin P. Sachs is a British-born physician and academic who chaired the Department of Obstetrics and Gynecology at Beth Israel Deaconess Medical Center, Harvard Medical School for 17 years and later served as SVP and Dean of Tulane University School of Medicine during the period immediately following Hurricane Katrina.
+Known for his work in patient safety and medical education, Sachs helped lead the development of crew resource management-based team training in obstetric care — work that contributed to the creation of TeamSTEPPS, the national patient safety program of the Agency for Healthcare Research and Quality — and oversaw the development of specialized women's health centers abroad.

 Early life and education

-Sachs was born in London, the son of Holocaust survivors.
-He graduated from St. Mary's Hospital Medical School in London.
-He received a degree in Public Health from the University of Toronto and completed a residency in obstetrics and gynecology and a fellowship in Maternal-Fetal Medicine at the Brigham & Women's Hospital in Boston.
+Sachs was born in London, England, the son of Holocaust survivors.
+He earned his medical degree (MB BS) from St. Mary's Hospital Medical School (Imperial College London) and a degree in public health from the University of Toronto.
+He completed a residency in obstetrics and gynecology and a fellowship in Maternal-Fetal Medicine at Brigham and Women's Hospital in Boston.

-In 1980, Sachs was a visiting scientist at the Centers for Disease Control in Atlanta.
-In 1987 he completed the Program for Management Development at the Harvard Business School.
+In 1981, Sachs served as a visiting scientist at the Centers for Disease Control and Prevention in Atlanta.
+In 1987, he completed the Program for Management Development at Harvard Business School.

-Sach's background is in clinical medicine, public health - health policy and finance - business administration with extensive executive experience in physician and hospital management.